-Both are needed – one is independent of the tobacco industry, and can speak free of tobacco industry influence, the other can draw on the resources of the tobacco industry.
+Both are needed – one is independent of the tobacco industry and can speak free of tobacco industry influence and the other can draw on the resources of the tobacco industry.

 But trade bodies aren’t enough.
 Even a trade industry independent of the tobacco company will never be fully trusted.

 Advocates and vapers are different.
 People who have switched to vaping, and experienced the changes in their lives, can make a real difference by sharing their stories.

 After all, while we can share data till we’re exhausted, people’s brains (including politicians’) are tuned to respond to stories far more than statistics.

 To do so, advocates need to get organised.
 Back when vaping in the EU and the UK was under threat, there was a huge amount of activity taking place.
 But many vapers have grown complacent since then.

 All we have now is a small group of advocates under the umbrella of the underfunded (the organisation refuses all donations from industry) New Nicotine Alliance.